A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Experiments

-\textbf{Extended analysis: }We also tested the performance of all three formulations for both driving layout configurations with a longer time limit of two hours.
-These experiments demonstrated that the trends in the computational times and gaps hold when run for longer periods.
 We choose lots with areas closest to the median area values of the instances in the 14 bins shown in Figure \ref{fig:nyc_area_distribution}.
+Additional details of these instances are provided in Appendix \ref{sec:add_stats}.
 The results of these trials are shown in Tables \ref{tab:longer_two_way} and \ref{tab:longer_one_way} for the two-way and one-way cases, respectively.
 The bold LB values represent the best solution among the three formulations.
 The number of user cuts dynamically generated within the branch-and-cut method is indicated in the last column.
 The restrictions imposed by the added inequalities help reduce the upper bounds to a relatively greater degree.
 Needless to say, in the other cases, the branch-and-cut algorithm reached optimality more quickly.
-The flow-based formulation did not ``catch up" with respect to the bounds, and including the valid inequalities helped discover better lower bounds.
+Even with longer runtime thresholds, the flow-based formulation did not ``catch up" with respect to the bounds, and including the valid inequalities helped discover better lower bounds.
 The branch-and-cut method yielded the tightest upper bounds among all three formulations.

 In the one-way case, the branch-and-cut algorithm discovered the same or more parking lots and terminated with a smaller gap when the time limit was reached, except for one case.
-As noted earlier, the branch-and-cut method proved more powerful for the one-way scenario than the two-way case and was exceedingly fast in generating optimal solutions.
+As noted earlier, the branch-and-cut method proved more effective for the one-way scenario than the two-way case and was exceedingly fast in generating optimal solutions.
 In some instances, optimal solutions were generated in minutes, whereas flow-based formulations could not find or certify optimality even after two hours due to poor upper bounds.
 Figures \ref{fig:two_way_collage} and \ref{fig:one_way_collage} show sample parking lot solutions for some of the instances from these experiments.